MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ProductSustainability.md

 ---
-title: ProductSustainability in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: ProductSustainability in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
 description: A product that can be associated with a product carbon footprint.
 author: cdm-publisher
 ms.service: common-data-model